wb-gs507938/mysql/intl.en-US/Quick Start for MariaDB TX/Create an instance.md

         -   Database engine: RDS supports MySQL, SQL Server, PostgreSQL, PPAS, and MariaDB TX.
 Different database types are supported in different regions.
         -   Version: indicates the database version.
 The MariaDB TX version is 10.3.
         -   Series: RDS for MariaDB TX instances support the High-availability Edition.
 For more information, see [../../../../../dita-oss-bucket/SP\_60/DNMYSQ1821992/EN-US\_TP\_7787.md](../../../../../intl.en-US/Product Introduction/Product editions/General introduction to product series.md).
-    -   Network type: RDS supports the classic network and virtual private cloud \(VPC\).
+    -   Network type: RDS supports only virtual private cloud \(VPC\), which is more secure than traditional classic networks.
 For more information, see [Network types](../../../../../intl.en-US/User Guide/Connection management/Set network type.md#).
     -   Specifications: indicate the CPU and memory occupied by the instance, the number of connections, and the maximum IOPS.
 For more information about instance specifications, see [Instance type list](../../../../../intl.en-US/Product Introduction/Instance types/Instance type list.md#).
     -   Storage: indicates space used by data, system files, binlog files, and transaction files.
     -   Subscription time: indicates the duration of a Subscription instance.